A characterisation of the continuum Gaussian free field in $d \geq 2$ dimensions: Introduction

 There are many characterisations of Brownian motion that single it out among $1d$ stochastic processes and it is similarly natural to also ask how the GFF in higher dimensions can be characterised.
 Recently, the $2d$ continuum GFF was characterised as the only conformally invariant field, satisfying a domain Markov property and certain minimal moment and continuity assumptions \cite{BPR18,BPR20}.

-This short note provides a first characterisation of the $d-$dimensional continuum Gaussian free field for $d \geq 3$, answering Question 6.1 in \cite{BPR18}.
-It also provides a new characterisation of the GFF in $d= 2$ that relaxes the assumption of conformal invariance and {thereby generalises the main result of \cite{BPR18} via a new proof}.
-Our characterisation is based only on {scaling} and the domain Markov property and in particular, we do not need to assume rotational invariance.
+This short article provides a first characterisation of the $d-$dimensional continuum Gaussian free field for $d \geq 3$, answering Question 6.1 in \cite{BPR18}.
+It also provides a new characterisation of the GFF in $d= 2$ that relaxes the assumption of conformal invariance and {thereby generalises the main result of \cite{BPR18} via a new {more elementary} proof}.
+Our characterisation is based only on {scaling} and the domain Markov property and in particular, we do not even need to assume rotational invariance.

-More precisely, but still somewhat informally, we prove that, under certain mild moment and continuity assumptions, the $d$-dimensional Gaussian free field is the only stochastic process in $d \geq 2$ that is translation invariant, exhibits a certain scaling, and satisfies the following domain Markov property - for each ball, the field inside can be written as a sum of an independent scaled copy of the original field plus the ``harmonic extension" of its behavior on the boundary.
-We prove the theorem by identifying the covariance structure as the Green's kernel (lighter step), and then proving Gaussianity (a bit more involved).
-The two arguments are quite independent of each other (although we use the knowledge of the covariance kernel to simplify some arguments later on), but both make strong use of the domain Markov property. {In particular, our proof of Gaussianity via spherical harmonics stresses the nice interplay between the GFF and harmonic functions, and could be of independent interest.}
+More precisely, but still somewhat informally, we prove that, under certain mild moment and continuity assumptions, the $d$-dimensional Gaussian free field is the only random Schwartz distribution in $d \geq 2$ that satisfies the following domain Markov property - for each ball, the field inside can be written as a sum of an independent scaled and translated copy of the original field plus the ``harmonic extension" of its behavior on the boundary.
+We prove the theorem by identifying the covariance structure as the Green's kernel (lighter step), and then proving Gaussianity (more involved).
+The second step in particular uses a completely different argument to that in \cite{BPR18} - {instead of working with circle averages, we use a decomposition of $L^2(\D)$ based on spherical harmonics}.
+The two steps in our proof are quite independent of each other (although we use the knowledge of the covariance kernel to simplify some arguments later on), but both make strong use of the domain Markov property.
+Our proof, which does not even assume rotational invariance, stresses the nice interplay between the GFF and harmonic functions.